 - Website: http://www.stlouisdowntownairport.com/

-Hire a private jet and fly to St. Louis Downtown Airport (IATA: CPS, ICAO: KCPS, FAA LID: CPS), a public-use airport located in St. Clair County, just one mile east of downtown Cahokia, Illinois.
-The Downtown Airport is located less than 3 miles from the Gateway Arch Riverfront, and is the preferred landing spot for many jets flying to the area.
+Book a private flight to St. Louis Downtown Airport (IATA: CPS, ICAO: KCPS, FAA LID: CPS), a public-use airport located in St. Clair County, just one mile east of downtown Cahokia, Illinois.
+The Downtown Airport is located less than 3 miles from the Gateway Arch Riverfront, and is the preferred landing spot for many flying to the area.

-(KCPS) St. Louis Downtown features three runways to accommodate private aircraft: Most private jets can utilize runway 12R/30L: 7,001-foot; piston and turbo-prop planes can make use of either runway 12L/30R: 3,800-foot concrete; or runway 5/23: 2,799-foot asphalt.
+(KCPS) St. Louis Downtown features three runways to accommodate private aircraft: Most aircraft utilize runway 12R/30L: 7,001-foot; piston and turbo-prop planes can make use of either runway 12L/30R: 3,800-foot concrete; or runway 5/23: 2,799-foot asphalt.
 Ideal Aviation operates an FBO out of the West Ramp, with 24/7 service, excellent amenities, and overnight hangars for up to a Falcon 900.

 CPS opened in 1929, and is one of the first airports in the area.
 Many famous aviation pioneers used the airfield, including Charles A. Lindbergh, Amelia Earhart, and Jimmy Doolittle.
 If you have an appreciation for aviation history, head over to Historic Hangar #2, where you’ll find the Greater STL Air & Space Museum.
 It continues to serve as home to the nation’s oldest flight school, Parks College of Engineering and Aviation’s Center for Aerospace Sciences, which holds CAA Flight School Certificate #1.